 This section is primarily designed for my current students, but if you are not one of my students and somehow found your way here, feel free to poke around.
 Unless stated otherwise, content on this site that is authored by Dana C. Ernst is licensed under a Creative Commons Attribution-Share Alike 4.0 International License.

-Here are the courses that I am currently teaching (Spring 2021) at Northern Arizona University.
+Here are the courses that I am currently teaching (Fall 2021) at Northern Arizona University.

 This is a (partial) list of courses that I have taught over the past several semesters.
 Note: Some of the links on the pages below may be outdated.